 Your guests have their own creative style and level of ability, so choose a project that allows for freedom of expression.
 Craft supplies like paints, stencils, and brushes in various sizes are a perfect match for a blank surface.
 Stretched canvas, pillowcases, tapestries, and tea towels can be purchased in large quantities, making them cost effective options.
-Each gives you an unlimited number of artistic possibilities and can later be used as home decor.
+Each gives you an unlimited number of artistic possibilities and can later be used as home décor.

-Erica chose a colorful selection of Martha’s new Watercolor Craft Paints and Adhesive Laser-Cut Stencils available at Michaels.
-Co-host Ariel Kaye provided linen sheets, which guests later turned into unique pieces of framed wall art.
+Erica chose a colorful selection of Martha's Watercolor Craft Paints and Adhesive Laser-Cut Stencils available at Michaels.
+Co-host Ariel Kaye of Parachute provided linen sheets, which guests later turned into unique pieces of framed wall art.
 The supplies were laid out across the work space and guests alternated between trendy pineapple and beachy palm frond stencils.
 A drying area for finished pieces was set up on the outside deck.

 Tip: Martha's new watercolor craft paint is a great option for your party because of its versatility.
 Unlike traditional watercolor, this formula can be applied to a variety of surfaces.

 Plan Your Menu